Everything You Need to Know About GSA’s Alliant 3

 What do I need to know about “Relevant Experience”?

 Now, let’s discuss the nuances of relevant experience.
 Relevant experience is divided into two categories: Primary NAICS Code Projects and Emerging Technology Projects.
 First, let’s look at what type of contract work qualifies as a “project.”
-Based on the June 28, 2024 final RFP (Section L.5.2.1), a Relevant Experience “project” can be any of the following:
+Based on the Nov 8, 2024 final RFP (Section L.5.2.1), a Relevant Experience “project” can be:

-You’ll notice that you cannot claim a whole IDIQ as a project.
+There's some additional guidance in Amendment 0003 you'll want to check out.
+You’ll also notice that you cannot claim a whole IDIQ as a project; rather, you must aggregate task awarded task orders (and they all need to be for similar services).
+You are not permitted to claim the ceiling value of the IDIQ, just the aggregate value of the task orders.
 These definitions apply to both Prime and subcontractor experience.
 And speaking of subcontractor experience, the final RFP reminds us that “only the work identified in the specific subcontract may be utilized for scoring as a relevant experience project” (Section L.5.2.1)

 While we’re talking about caveats, let’s also get this out of the way: your offer must include no more than seven distinct primary NAICS code-relevant experience projects and no more than three emerging technology-relevant experience projects per emerging technology area (for a total of up to 33 emerging technology experience projects).

-For your primary NAICS code-relevant experience projects that meet the definition above, the next step is to confirm the projects meet all six minimum criteria (see Section L.5.2.2 of the June 28, 2024 final RFP for more information).
+For your primary NAICS code-relevant experience projects that meet the definition above, the next step is to confirm the projects meet all six minimum criteria (see Section L.5.2.2 of the Nov 8, 2024 RFP for more information).
 Specifically, you must confirm that:

-The list of minimum criteria for emerging technology projects is very similar (see Section L.5.2.4 of the June 28, 2024 final RFP for more information).
+The list of minimum criteria for emerging technology projects is very similar (see Section L.5.2.4 of the Nov 8, 2024 RFP for more information).
 For these projects to qualify, they must meet all of the following five minimum criteria:

 So, at this point, you’ve confirmed your project meets the definition of a “project,” and meets all the minimum criteria.
 Now, you can look at scoring your projects individually!